 Further expansion occurred in towards the end of the decade with the take over of service 280 between Oxford and Aylesbury, now renamed Line 280.
 Innovations since have seen other routes re-branded as 'Premier' services with higher specification vehicles and other service enhancements.
 In addition, we joined the Countrywide coach service network, where we offer frequent airport connections to both Luton and Heathrow airports.

-Services within Bicester were added early in 2013 (tendered and commercial), although these have recently been sold on to IJ Travel.
+Services within Bicester were added early in 2013 (tendered and commercial), although just a single service remains in 2023.

 At red rover, the focus continues to be on providing the the most reliable bus and coach services to the communities we serve - quality and service redefined